myrtopar/pivot/README.md

 4. Is there a way to know where the program gets its input from?
 5. How to decide what shellcode is suitable for each exploit?
 6. **What is an indicator that an exploit has been successfully executed?
 I assume that "0 in rlist" is a sign.
 Is this sufficient to explicitly state that the shell has started functioning properly?**
+7. What if a program is given a payload but it does not produce any output itself?
+How will I identify the crash?
+Maybe try strace again.

 # MEGA ISSUE:
 how to connect the slave side of the pty to the vuln command during the brute force attack?